-- 13.7.1 A candidate who at his/her first entry does not complete successfully an examination for a first degree, or, where appropriate, any part of an examination for a first degree may, subject to the original or strictly comparable programme still being examined at the College, re-enter for the relevant examination on such conditions and on the number of occasions as may be prescribed in the Regulations for the award of the degree. - 13.7.2 When such re-entry to an examination would involve further attendance at the College, a candidate may re-enter the relevant examination only with the permission of the Head of Department. - 13.7.3 Re-entry to an examination will be at the next following examination for which the candidate is eligible except where the Board of Examiners has granted permission for a candidate to defer reentry until a subsequent examination as prescribed in the relevant Regulations for the award of the degree.
+- 13.7.1 A candidate who at their first entry does not complete successfully assessment for a first degree, or, where appropriate, any part of an assessment for a first degree may, subject to the original or strictly comparable programme still being examined at the College, re-enter on such conditions and on the number of occasions as may be prescribed in the Regulations for the award of the degree. - 13.7.2 When such re-entry would involve further attendance at the College, a candidate may re-enter only with the permission of the Head of Department. - 13.7.3 Re-entry will be at the next following assessment point for which the candidate is eligible except where the Board of Examiners has granted permission for a candidate to defer re-entry until a subsequent assessment point as prescribed in the relevant Regulations for the award of the degree.